near/docs/docs/2.build/1.chain-abstraction/what-is.md

 :::info
 Multi-chain signatures work by combining **smart contracts** that produce signatures, with indexers that listen for these signatures, and relayers that submit the transactions to other networks.
 This allows users to hold assets and use applications in **any** network, only needing to have a single NEAR account.
 :::

+---

+## Chain Abstraction: The Holistic View

+The combination of these services allows to create a **seamless** user experience, in which users can use blockchain-based applications without realizing they are using a blockchain.

+Users will simply login with an email, and a **zero-fund** account will be created for them.
+No seed phrases to remember, no private keys to safe keep, and no need to acquire funds.

+Once having their account, apps can ask the user to create meta-transactions and send them to any relayer.
+The relayer will pass the transaction to the network, attaching NEAR to pay for the execution fees.
+The transaction will then be executed as if the user had sent it, since the relayer is only there to attach NEAR to the submission.

+If the user wants to interact with other blockchains, they can use their account to interact with a multi-chain signature relayer, which will relay the transaction to the right network, covering GAS fees.

+As an example, this would allow users to collect NFTs across different chains, without ever needing to explicitly create an account or acquire crypto.
+All with just a single email login.